Porta Alpina: Project history

 Proponents of Porta Alpina viewed it both as a potential tourist attraction in its own right, and as a useful transport link to assist the economically challenged Graubünden region.
 The station would have connected the North/South Gotthard railway line with the East/West Rhaetian Railway/Matterhorn-Gotthard Railway, which would link to the elevator by means of local buses to Sedrun station (MGB) and Disentis station (RhB).
 This was to have been the fastest public transport link between Zürich and the canton of Graubünden.

 The project was initially positively received, and the Swiss parliament approved CHF 7.5M of startup funding in 2005.
-However, further studies indicated substantial problems including the questionable feasibility of the elevators, the negative impact on tunnel rail capacity and the unprofitability of the whole enterprise.
+However, further studies indicated substantial problems including the questionable feasibility of the elevators, the very negative impact on tunnel rail capacity and the unprofitability of the whole enterprise.
 The Swiss Federal Council and the government of the canton of Graubünden announced in September 2007 that the project was put on indefinite hold.

 Following renewed interest by private investors in 2012, the Federal Council decided to forgo construction for the time being, while leaving open the possibility of a similar project being implemented by a later generation.
-A government report stated that the Porta Alpina would have very significantly reduced the base tunnel's freight capacity (unless a passing loop were built, at a large cost for additional tunnelling) and would have been uneconomical to operate, requiring CHF 9M of annual public subsidies.
+A government report stated that the Porta Alpina would have very significantly reduced the base tunnel's freight capacity (unless a dynamic passing loop were built, at a large cost for several kilometers of additional tunneling and tracks) and would have been uneconomical to operate, requiring CHF 9M of annual public subsidies.